 SFHA's express mission is to "provide safe, sanitary, affordable, and decent housing to very low-income families, senior citizens and persons with disabilities."
-Founded in 1938, it was the first established housing authority in California, and receives nearly all of its \$65+ million operating income from the U.S. Department of Housing and Urban Development (HUD) and tenant-paid rents.
+Founded in 1938, it was the first established housing authority in California, and receives nearly all of its \$65+ million operating income from HUD and tenant-paid rents.
 SFHA is overseen by seven citizen commissioners, all of whom are appointed by the Mayor.
 Two of those commissioners must be current SFHA residents.
 Starting in 2020, the Mayor will appoint four members directly, and three members recommended by motion at the sole discretion of the Board of Supervisors.
-Of the

-Mayor's four appointments, at least one must be a Housing Authority resident.
+Of the Mayor's four appointments, at least one must be a Housing Authority resident.
 Of the Board's three appointment recommendations, at least one must be a Housing Authority resident 62 years of age or older.
 The Commission is responsible for the policies and procedures of the Authority, as well as for the selection of the Authority's Executive Director.